-At Oakley, we understand that we have a responsibility to protect and respect your privacy and look after your personal data.
+At Oakuity, we understand that we have a responsibility to protect and respect your privacy and look after your personal data.

 This Privacy Notice, inclusive of our General Terms of Service, explains what personal data we collect, how we use your personal data, reasons we may need to disclose your personal data to others and how we store your personal data securely.